Updated: Nov 8, 2020

 This is what we often refer to as the 4 month sleep regression.
 This is normal and a very common concern among parents.

-From about 4 months old your baby's sleep cycles mature and you will start to see an obvious pattern to their sleep emerge.
+From about 4 months old the architecture of your baby's sleep cycles change and you will start to see an obvious pattern to their sleep emerge.
 As their day sleep cycles only last about 45 minutes, this now becomes more apparent as they may start to struggle linking these cycles together.

 The same can happened at night.
-Their sleep cycles reduce from 4-6 hourly to 2-4 hourly.
+Their sleep cycles reduce down to 4 hourly.
 So, you may have become used to waking just once a night for a quick feed, popping them back down, then sleeping the rest of the night.
 Now your little one could be waking as often as every 2 hours!
 After two hours your baby enters a light sleep phase and, especially if they are overtired from catnapping all day, they may struggle drifting back off to sleep and yell out for help.

 Often a baby who was already a bit of a catnapper will show more signs of experiencing this regression than a baby who has always slept relatively well.
 The build-up of sleep debt throughout the day will cause a baby to become overtired, which is one of the main contributing factors of frequent night wakes.
 Also, how your baby falls asleep can start to cause issues.
 If your baby is assisted to sleep, when they wake, they will look for the same conditions to fall back to sleep, so they cry out for help.
 A baby who can self-settle at the beginning of naps and bedtime will find it easier to link their sleep cycles and resettle when they wake.